Arbitration in the UAE

 The court in the present case had to decide on the validity of the arbitration clause by considering whether the managing director of a limited liability company had the authority to bind a company to arbitration.
 In sum, the court confirmed that company’s manager does have the authority to bind a company to arbitration.
 The court held that "if the company’s constitutive document (namely the memorandum and articles of association) - afford broad powers, and authorities to a company’s manager, the manager, in such event has the legal right to take any action, and carry out all such acts as he may deem expedient or best in the interest of the company."
 In the presence of broad powers vested in company’s managing director under company’s constitutive documents, the formal requirement to obtain a special power of attorney to initiate arbitration proceedings is absolved.

 In addition, taking into consideration the concept of breach, the argument that invalidity of contract does not affect the arbitration clause is in contrast to another rule decided by Court of Cassation (Appeal number 61 of 2009 dated 11 April 2010; Real Estate) which sets out that invalidity of contract renders all the clauses invalid (including the penalty and compensation provisions, since the annulment or dissolution of a contract leads to demise of contract including the penalty provisions).
 The courts ruled that in cases where a contract is annulled by agreement or court, then the contract is no longer enforceable and the parties are restored to their respective position as prior to entering into the demised agreement.
-As a consequence, everything forming part of contract ceases to exist, including without limitation all obligation set out under the contract, penalties and agreed compensation.
+As a consequence, everything forming part of contract ceases to exist, including without limitation all obligation set out in the contract, penalties and agreed compensation.
 The courts placed reliance on Article 274 of the Civil Code which reads out as under:-

 “If the contract is canceled automatically or by the act of the parties, the two contracting parties shall be restored to the position they were in before the contract was made, and if that is not possible, compensation shall be ordered.”